-A. We have filed our annual report on Form 10-K for the year ended December 31, 2019, with the SEC.
-The annual report on Form 10-K is also included in the 2020 Annual Report to Stockholders.
+A. We have filed our annual report on Form 10-K for the year ended December 31, 2020 as amended by the Form 10-K/A for a typographical error in the date of the Opinion of our Independent Auditors, with the SEC.
+The annual report on Form 10-K and Form 10-K/A is also included in the 2021 Annual Report to Stockholders.
 You may obtain, free of charge, a copy of our annual report on Form 10-K, including financial statements and exhibits, by writing to our corporate secretary, Robyn M. Hunter, or by email at info@fortressbiotech.com.
-Upon request, we will also furnish any exhibits to the annual report on Form 10-K as filed with the SEC.
+Upon request, we will also furnish any exhibits to the annual report on Form 10-K/A as filed with the SEC.